Editing order items

 3. Click Edit.

-4. Under the new item that you want to discount, click Apply discount.
-You can only apply discounts to new products and custom items that you add to the order.
+4. Under the line item that you want to discount, click Apply discount.

-5. Enter the discount type, discount value, and the reason for the discount.
+5. Select the discount type, enter the discount value, and add the reason for the discount.
+This note is displayed to your customers.

 6. Click Apply.